cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 {% highlight rust %}
 fn main() {
-	let steel_mould: &'static str = "Rolo";
+	let point_finger: &'static str = "Rolo";
-	hot_plastic(steel_mould);
+	hot_plastic(point_finger);
 }

-// Ask your technician to pour plastic in, get nameplate out fn hot_plastic(steel_mould: &'static str) {
+// Ask your technician to pour plastic in, get nameplate out fn hot_plastic(steel_mould_location: &'static str) {
-	println!("{steel_mould}");
+	println!("{steel_mould_location}");
 }
 {% endhighlight %}

-`steel_mould` here is a "string literal" --- a hard-coded string in the binary of your program.
-In this analogy, string literals are our steel moulds.
-They have the type `&'static str`:
+The name `"Rolo"` in the code above is a "string literal": a hard-coded string defined in the binary of your program.
+String literals are objects with a `static` lifetime --- this means that they will last for as long as our program (or business) is running.
+You can think of string literals as being like steel moulds; the laws of the Universe --- they're are unchanging and unchangeable things that will [always be there in memory](https://doc.rust-lang.org/rust-by-example/scope/lifetime/static_lifetime.html).

+`point_finger`, on the other hand, is not a string literal: it is a variable that points to the string literal `"Rolo"`.
+It has the type `&'static str`:

-- the `&` part means that we can use the steel mould as a reference --- in other words, we can tell other functions, like our technician, where the steel mould is, and;
+- the `&` part means that we're pointing to a reference, or a place --- in this analogy, the place is the fixed location on the shelf that steel mould is bolted to;
-- the `'static` part means that we we can safely do this for as long as our program (or business) is running.
+- the `'static` part means that we we are pointing to a static object that exists forever (our steel mould).

-If you take a finger and point to the shelf where your steel mould is, you can be sure your steel mould will be there.
-For this to be true, your steel mould must be a [permanent object at a known location](https://doc.rust-lang.org/rust-by-example/scope/lifetime/static_lifetime.html).
+Imagine you lose your finger in a freak cat accident.
+If you plan ahead, then you can still use other methods to point to the right location on the a shelf:

+{% highlight rust %}
+fn main() {
+    // Let's go out and buy a signpost let use_signpost: &'static str;

+    {
+        // Use your finger to point at a steel mould let point_finger: &'static str = "Rolo";

+        // Write on signpost so that it also points there use_signpost = point_finger;
+    } // You lose your finger here.

+    // If you try this:
+    // println!("{point_finger}");
+    // it won't work, cause you ain't got no finger now.

+    // But this is fine:
+    println!("{use_signpost}");
+}
+{% endhighlight %}

+So you see, the _variable_ `point_finger` isn't static, it just directs us to something which is.
+Fingers can be created or destroyed.

 <figure style="width: 250px" class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/post_imgs/pug.jpg" alt="">